IBM/chiffre/README.md

 This provides a framework for automatically instrumenting a hardware design with run-time configurable fault injectors.
 This relies on three major components:
-  * A [Chisel](https://github.com/freechipsproject/chisel3) library that emit _annotations_ marking specific circuit components as fault injectable
+  * A [Chisel](https://github.com/freechipsproject/chisel3) library that emits _annotations_ marking specific circuit components as fault injectable
-  * New [FIRRTL](https://github.com/freechipsproject/firrtl) passes that instrument what is indicated by the annotations
+  * New [FIRRTL](https://github.com/freechipsproject/firrtl) passes that instrument the circuit components with run-time configurable fault injectors
   * A utility for configuring fault injectors at run time

 ### Examples